roilhi/ccrma/README.md

 Matlab Setup
 ------------

 1. Launch Matlab
 2. Configure your Path:  Add the folder /usr/ccrma/courses/mir2013/Toolboxes to your local Matlab path (including all subfolders).
-3. Set the "Java Heap Memory" to 900 MB via : File>Preferences>General> Java Heap Memory This allows us to load large audio files and feature vectors into memory.
+3. Set the "Java Heap Memory" to 900 MB via : File > Preferences > General > Java Heap Memory.
+    This allows us to load large audio files and feature vectors into memory.
 Click on "OK".
 Click Apply.
 4. Restart Matlab.

 Why are the Paste / Save keys different?
 Why does Paste default to Control-Y?
 On Linux, Matlab defaults to using Emacs key bindings.
 If you want Mac or Windows bindings, go: